barrucadu/memo.barrucadu.co.uk/memos/career-levels.markdown

   - choosing appropriate standards & open-source code to bootstrap our work,
   - designing an approach to cross-domain analytics,
   - designing the technical implementation of authentication UX designs,
-  - proposed & built consensus on GOV.UK site-wide sign-in.
+  - proposed & built consensus on GOV.UK site-wide sign-in,
+  - developing the caching & progressive enhancement strategy.

 #### Expert (D5, M5)